val7304/flashcards/readme.md

 This validates that:

+✔ Format pass
 ✔ All tests pass
 ✔ Checkstyle = 0 errors
 ✔ SpotBugs = 0 issues
 ✔ Coverage OK

-> If all commands pass successfully, your code is production-ready and can be safely committed and pushed.
+> If all commands pass successfully, the code is production-ready and can be safely committed and pushed.

 ---